barchetta/helidon-google-app-engine-example/helidon-quickstart-se/README.md

 # Helidon Quickstart SE Example

-This project implements a simple Hello World REST service using Helidon SE.
+This project implements a simple Hello World REST service using Helidon SE and describes how to deploy it in Google App Engine.

 ## Build and run